 SW Transit live in 20 days

 Apparently, twenty-three days was not fast enough, as Masabi only took twenty days to roll out the SW Mobile Tickets app, which was initially available for riders to use when travelling to the Minnesota State Fair.
 The app allows riders to purchase tickets on their smartphones anytime, anywhere and then display them on screen to show the driver when boarding the bus.
-The new app is available for download from both the App Store and Google Play, with more routes and fares being added in the coming months.

 National Express Bus and Bustang live in 7 weeks